Deltaonef/FiveM-Radialmenu/README.md

    • /radialfix command incase the menu freezes!
 (Unfortunately it happens often, if you know how to fix it contact me.)

+   Added by the community:

+   • Update from Puntzi: Optimization

 🆘 Do you need any help?
 Contact me on discord! @Alphaonef#3658

 💬 FiveM Finland Discord: https://discord.gg/xZFG69p3Cx